wuzhengy/TAU/Communication over DHT.md

    * pk_id is the last 4 bytes of a public key, to reduce the size of message.
 4 bytes is good enough for each peer to find out peers.
 * value:
 ```
-sender X pk_id, receiver pk_id, "msg" or "demand of msg" or demand of immutable hash; timestamp };
+sender X pk_id, receiver pk_id, "msgReady" or "msgSent" or "demand of msg" or demand of immutable hash; timestamp };
 sender Y pk_id, receiver's friend target pk2_id, "m"/"dm", d_hash; timestamp  };

+* flow
+1. Gossip A:msgReady -> Gossip B:demand of msg -> A: put msg and root ->  Gossip A:msgSent -> B:get msg mutable item and immutable items.
+2. Gossip B: demand of msg -> A: put msg -> Gossip A:msgSent -> B: get msg mutable....

 ```
 * Example: A -> B, Mutable item Salt = "gossip" + "Receiver B Peer's Public Key"
    * Assume in A friend list, public key peer list: A as defualt, A1, A2, A3, B, B2, C